 Prior to the LED revolution, Tungsten Halogen lamps (also known as quartz halogen) were the primary light source for landscape lighting.
 These lamps had better energy efficiency than older incandescent types, but they still produced a great amount of heat, had limited life (2,000 to 10,000 hrs.), and required a very narrow voltage range (10V to 12V) for normal operation.

-While the initial investment in an LED lamp is somewhat greater than a quartz halogen lamp, that investment is paid off very quickly and results in a lighting system that requires no bulb replacements – ever.
+While the initial investment in LED lamps is somewhat greater than with low voltage halogen bulbs, that investment is paid off very quickly and results in a lighting system that requires no bulb replacements – ever.

 Light Output & Brightness